LeadRDRK/AvatarCropper/README.md

 # Avatar Cropper
-Simple and accurate image cropping tool that runs in your browser.
-Designed for the task of cropping avatar images, **with GIF support!**
+Simple and accurate image cropping tool that runs in your browser, works great on both mobile and desktop.

+Designed for the task of cropping avatar images, with GIF support!
 Made with extremely paranoid people in mind.
 You'll never miss a single pixel ever again!

 Use it here: [https://leadrdrk.eu.org/avatarcropper](https://leadrdrk.eu.org/avatarcropper)